cesperian/5x5_jq_uploader/README.md

 # 5x5_jq_uploader

-A parameterizeable plug in for jQuery that can be used to upload one or more files.
+A responsive, parameterizeable plug in for jQuery that can be used to upload one or more files.

-## About
-Use it and you're in the pipe, five by five...

 ## Other available uploaders

-A non-jQuery file uploader that uses Hyperscript-Helpers and MaterializeCss, and is written in a functional programming-type style is in progress.
+A non-jQuery file uploader that uses Hyperscript-Helpers and MaterializeCss, written in a functional programming-type style is in progress.
 I will post the link when complete.

 ## Installation